stefanpems/cfs/AccountCompromiseInvestigation/readme.md

 * Set the parameters
 * Set the credentials for the connections to Security Copilot and to Office 365
 * Assign the permission to its Managed Identity to write back the comments or tags in Sentinel (if required)
+* Authorize Sentinel on the Resource Group of the Logic App